-In 2016, advertising expenditures in the four major mass media types in Japan (newspapers, magazines, radio and television) totaled 2.9 trillion yen, down compared with the previous year.
-This accounted for 45.5 percent of total advertising expenditures, which were 6.3 trillion yen.
-Spending on Internet advertising reached 1.3 trillion yen (up 13.0 percent from the previous year), maintaining a double-digit growth rate.
-This amounted to 20.8 percent of the total advertising expenditures.
+In 2019, advertising expenditures in the 4 major mass media types in Japan (newspapers, magazines, radio and television) totaled 2.6 trillion yen, down compared with the previous year.
+This accounted for 37.6 percent of total advertising expenditures, which were 6.9 trillion yen.
+Spending on Internet advertising reached 2.1 trillion yen (up 19.7 percent from the previous year), maintaining a double-digit growth rate.
+This amounted to 30.3 percent of the total advertising expenditures.

-As of June 1, 2017, 13,119 items were assigned as designated important cultural properties, of which 1,101 were classified as national treasures.
+As of June 1, 2020, 13,281 items were designated as important cultural properties, of which 1,120 were classified as national treasures.
 In addition, the government has provided support for such activities as theatrical performances, music, handicrafts, and other important intangible cultural properties.
 It also has worked to preserve important folk-cultural properties, such as annual cultural events and folk performing arts, as well as to train people to carry on such traditions.

-Japan ratified the UNESCO World Heritage Convention (the Convention Concerning the Protection of World Cultural and Natural Heritage) in 1992.
+Japan accepted the UNESCO World Heritage Convention (the Convention Concerning the Protection of the World Cultural and Natural Heritage) in 1992.

-In 2006, the UNESCO Convention for the safeguarding of intangible cultural heritage entered into force.
-As of December 2016, Japan has 21 entries on its list, including: Nogaku Theater, Ningyo Johruri Bunraku Puppet Theater, Kabuki Theater (the kind of Kabuki performed using a traditional method of acting and directing), and Washoku, the traditional dietary culture of Japan.
+In 2006, the UNESCO Convention for the Safeguarding of the Intangible Cultural Heritage entered into force.
+As of March 2019, Japan has 21 entries on its list, including: Nogaku Theater, Ningyo Johruri Bunraku Puppet Theater, Kabuki Theater (the kind of Kabuki performed using a traditional method of acting and directing), and Washoku, the traditional dietary culture of Japan.

 The Constitution of Japan, which went into effect on May 3, 1947, is based on three core principles: sovereignty of the people, respect for fundamental human rights and pacifism.
 To control governmental power effectively through checks and balances, governmental power is separated into three independent branches: legislative, executive and judicial, and each contains a separate set of agencies and personnel.